Love Maine lobster? Enjoy it now and help Maine lobstermen

 From Van Buren, Rte.
 1 heads south, passing through Caribou and Presque Isle, two corners of the Potato Triangle (Fort Fairfield is the third).
 Visit in mid-July, when the potato blossoms bloom, and varied shades of pink and lavender, along with yellow and white, color the farmlands.
 Many farms have honor-shacks, where you can purchase a bag or two of new or other potatoes.

-Amish communities pepper this region, and Caribou is home to a world-class biathlon (cross-country skiing and target-shooting) center.
+Amish communities pepper this region.
 Don’t be surprised to see Share the Road signs depicting a horse-and-buggy or a roller-skier, in addition to the usual snowmobile and moose warnings.

 Detour inland and end up on Maine’s Swedish Colony.
 In 1870, William Widgery Thomas established a model agricultural community here with 50 Swedes.
 Their descendants populate the region today.
-While Midsommar—celebrated traditionally with food, a Maypole, and dancing—is the liveliest time to visit, historical sights and heritage museums are open sporadically through the summer season.
+While Midsommar—traditionally celebrated with food, a Maypole, and dancing—is the liveliest time to visit, historical sights and heritage museums are open sporadically throughout the summer season.
 For more Swedish delights, pop into Monika’s Imports, a Scandinavian specialty store in Caribou.

 Looping through Aroostook County and the maine highlands